What is a charter school and how is it different than a private or other public school?

 Middle school students must always travel with school staff, however, high school-age students may travel independently on public transportation to their satellite campuses and internships.
 Parents will sign a blanket permission slip at the beginning of each semester when the student designs their plan of learning with their Compass advisor to allow this travel and work outside of our school building.
-Parents will have contact information for the alternate learning locations and students will be required to wear a chipped badge at all times when they are off campus.
-The chipped badge will allow administrators at the school to locate the student if there is any question as to their whereabouts (this is like the software that Apple uses in their “find my iphone app”).
+Parents will have contact information for the alternate learning locations.

 How will students with identified special needs benefit from the Compass High School educational model?

-Compass High School is individualized, competency-based, strengths-based, and hands-on education.
+Compass is individualized, competency-based and strengths-based .
 We believe all types of learners will benefit from our curriculum model, our culture of care, and our flexible start and end times for our school day.
-We will have certified Special Education teachers on our staff.
+We will have one certified Special Education teacher on our staff.
 Please meet with us directly to consider your child’s needs and our available staffing so we can make the best placements possible.

 Will Compass offer arts, music, and physical education?
 Will it have competitive sports teams?

 We integrate arts, music, and PE, into our regular school week and students may start clubs with other students who share common interests.
 We do have a Robotics club, a Math Counts club, a Dance club, and a Dungeons and Dragons club and are open to other ideas as student interest dictates!
-We do not offer extracurricular competitive sports programs available at the other high schools.
-As a PSD approved Charter, students may arrange to return to their neighborhood school to play on CHSAA sports teams.
+We do not offer extracurricular competitive sports programs available at the other schools, however, as a PSD approved charter, students may arrange to return to their neighborhood school to try out and play on sports teams.

 Yes, Compass has highly qualified, Colorado certified teachers in English, Math, Science, Social Studies, Spanish, and Special Education.
 Our teachers are experienced professionals with proven track record of excellence in teaching and prosocial culture building with adolescents and peers.
 We also have specialized, non-certified teachers as staff and instructors at our school and in the community to widen the diversity of adults with whom students and staff may collaborate and learn.
-For example, our kitchen manager will be an experienced chef and kitchen manager who will work with students to learn about cooking, nutrition, and other life skills.